WMXA

-WMXA (96.7 FM) is a radio station licensed to serve Opelika, Alabama, United States.
+WMXA (96.7 FM) is a radio station licensed to serve Opelika, Alabama.
 The station is owned by San Antonio–based iHeartMedia, through licensee iHM Licenses, LLC.

-WMXA broadcasts a hot adult contemporary music format serving Lee County, Alabama and Columbus, Georgia.
+WMXA broadcasts a hot adult contemporary music format serving Lee County, Alabama, and Columbus, Georgia.
 The station's slogan is "Always #1 for Today's Best Music".
 WMXA consistently receives top awards for station and personalities, the latest coming in 2010 with The Tige Rodgers Morning Show being named "Best Small Market Morning Show" in the state of Alabama and WMXA along with the Zach Fox Morning Show being voted #1 "Best Of" Auburn-Opelika News.